5 Ways to Celebrate National Child Day

 What is National Child Day?

-In Canada, we recognize November 20 as National Child Day and have done so since 1993, two years after Canada ratified (meaning to sign or give formal consent to) the Convention on the Rights of the Child.
-With that, the Government of Canada promised to ensure that all Canadian children have rights – including the right to access healthcare, to be protected from harm, to have a voice and many, many more.
+National Child Day started in 1993, two years after Canada ratified (gave formal consent to) the Convention on the Rights of the Child.
+With that, the Government of Canada promised to ensure that all children in Canada experience these rights – including the right to access healthcare, to be protected from harm, to have a voice and many, many more.

-Maybe your office or workplace is still working remotely but that doesn’t mean you can’t invite a child or youth to ‘take over’ for the day.
-Have them host a town hall with your staff, give them control of your social media channels, conduct an advisory panel with children and young people from your community.
+Even if your office or workplace is still working remotely, that doesn’t mean you can’t invite a child or youth to ‘take over’ for the day.
+Have them host a town hall with your staff, give them control of your social media channels, or conduct an advisory panel with children and young people from your community.
 Parents, you can even have your kids ‘take over’ at home – what would they want to do if they were in charge of running the house for a day?
 Remember, National Child Day is on a Saturday this year, so you might consider a takeover the week leading up to the big day.

 4) Learn about child rights

-We mentioned a few of the rights that children have as defined in the Convention on the Rights of the Child – including the right to protection and the right to be heard – but did you know that the CRC contains 54 individual articles?
-That’s a lot of rights; just as it should be.
+We mentioned a few of the rights that children have as defined in the Convention on the Rights of the Child – including the right to protection and the right to be heard – but did you know that it contains 54 individual articles?
+That’s a lot of rights, just as it should be.

 5) Defend children’s right to a childhood